chrislessard/LSM-Tree/README.md

 ### ss_table

 This is a basic implementation of a a Sorted String Table (SSTable).
 It uses the augmented log as its basis, making one key change: it guarantees that segments are sorted by key.
+The interface is the same as the AugmentedLog's.

 It also introduces a memtable into memory, which is a RedBlack tree of nodes containing key-value pairs.
 Thanks to [stanislavkozlovski](https://github.com/stanislavkozlovski/Red-Black-Tree/blob/master/rb_tree.py) for the implementation.
 I've augmented it to support keys and values, as well as support the update operation and provide an inorder traversal of the nodes for the purpose of writing the memtable to disk.